Menu

 Why is it reported? #

-A child class overrides a writable property from a parent class but makes it non-writable.
-In the example above, ParentClass::$name is writable, but ChildClass::$name only defines a get hook without a set hook, making it read-only.
-This violates the property contract established by the parent class.
+A child class overrides a writable property from a parent class or interface but makes it non-writable.
+In the example above, the interface HasValue declares $value as both readable and writable, but Foo only defines a get hook.
+Since the get hook does not reference the backing store, the property becomes virtual and has no set capability.
+This violates the writability contract established by the interface.

 How to fix it #